smartcontractkit/smart-contract-examples/lottery/README.md

 ```

 ### Optional Charity Raffle
   This repo also includes the option to deploy a raffle where players enter by donating to their choice of one of three charities.
 On deployment, the charity raffle contract is funded with the jackpot for the player winner.
 The Chainlink keepers end the charity raffle and the VRF picks a player winner.
-Once the lottery ends, the contract funder has the option to match the donation value of the charity that recieved the highest number of player donations.
+Once the lottery ends, the contract funder has the option to match the donation value of the charity that received the highest number of player donations.
 If there is a tie between charities with the highest donations, the VRF and keepers will settle the tie and declare the winner.

 # Linting